MicrosoftDocs/learn/learn-pr/wwl-azure/describe-features-tools-azure-for-governance-compliance/includes/2-describe-purpose-microsoft-purview.md

 Microsoft Purview is a family of data governance, risk, and compliance solutions that helps you get a single, unified view into your data.
-Microsoft Purview brings insights about your on-premises, multi-cloud, and software-as-a-service data together.
+Microsoft Purview brings insights about your on-premises, multicloud, and software-as-a-service data together.

 With Microsoft Purview, you can stay up-to-date on your data landscape thanks to: